Radon in Berks County, Pennsylvania

 Radon levels in Berks County, Pennsylvania are high based on EPA Zone 1.
 4 cities have documented radon testing data through PA Radon Hub.
 The EPA action level of 4 pCi/L is exceeded in approximately 57% of tested homes in this region.

 Berks County is classified as Zone 1 on the EPA Map of Radon Zones.
-This page aggregates radon risk data for every PA Radon Hub city in the county, explains the underlying geology, and connects homeowners with DEP-certified testing and mitigation professionals serving Berks County.
+This page aggregates radon risk data for every PA Radon Hub city in the county, explains the underlying geology, and connects Pennsylvania property owners with independent, DEP-certified testing and mitigation professionals serving Berks County.

 Radon Risk in Berks County